EugenMayer/docker-sync/README.md

 ### 3. How to mount the synced volumes in my containers? (once)
 The sync-name, like fullexample in the example, is the container-name you should mount.
-So in you docker-compose.yml you would add
+So in your docker-compose.yml you would add

 ```
 version: "2"